 - Sexual activity.

 - New sexual partner.

 - Genetic component to risk - increased incidence of UTI in the immediate female relatives of women with recurrent UTI, and associated genes have been identified.

 A UTI can present with a range of symptoms, or may be totally asymptomatic and diagnosed only on routine dip testing.
 The presenting symptoms will vary with the age and sex of the patient and also with the severity and site of the infection but may include:

 - Painful frequent passing of only small amounts of urine.

 - Acute confusional state - particularly elderly patients.

 The differential diagnosis will depend on the presenting symptoms:

 - Many of the symptoms of a UTI can be seen in women with urethral syndrome who have no bacterial infection or in postmenopausal women with atrophic vaginitis and urethritis.

-- Other infections of the genital tract such as with Candida albicans, herpes simplex, Chlamydia trachomatis and Gardnerella spp. may also produce similar symptoms in some women.
+- Other infections of the genital tract such as with C. albicans, herpes simplex, Chlamydia trachomatis and Gardnerella spp. may also produce similar symptoms in some women.